Naveen-Kumar48/Naveen-Kumar48/README.md

 # 💫 About Me:
-I’m a web developer from Delhi (NCR).
-I build web apps using HTML, CSS, JavaScript and love exploring new technologies.
+👋 Hi, I’m Naveen Kumar

+I have hands-on experience with Data Structures and Algorithms using C, C++, and Java, along with practical skills in HTML, CSS, JavaScript, and ReactJS.

+I’m currently learning full-stack web development and enjoy building scalable, user-friendly applications.
+I’m passionate about problem-solving, exploring new technologies, and continuously improving my skills through hands-on practice.

 ## 🌐 Socials: